Notice of Pre-AIA or AIA Status

 wherein the at least one converter unit is adapted to selectively control the transfer of an amount of electrical energy based at least in part on a switching frequency between a charge state and a discharge state of the at least one converter unit;

-and a control unit adapted to calculate the switching frequency.
+and a control unit adapted to calculate the switching frequency,

-Finkel discloses:
+Hirata discloses:

-Torvinen et al. and Finkel et al. discloses converters therefore, Finkel et al. constitutes as prior art.
-Finkel et al. discloses a flyback converter having the ability to transfer electrical energy via a transformer.
-It would be obvious for a person of ordinary skill in the art before the effective filing date of the claimed invention to have wherein the at least one converter unit is adapted to selectively control the transfer of an amount of electrical energy based at least in part on a switching frequency between a charge state and a discharge state of the at least one converter unit and a control unit adapted to calculate the switching frequency of Finkel et al., and at least one converter unit adapted to selectively control a transfer of an amount of electrical energy between the at least one first energy storage and the at least one second energy storage of structurally disclosed Torvinen et al. and Finkel et al. for the purpose of 1) improving efficiency by minimizing switching losses in charging and discharging of the first energy storage and second energy storage, 2) determining factors such as individual component size, cost, efficiency, and performance within the system, and 3) creating multiple output voltages from the first energy storage and the second energy storage.
+Torvinen et al., Hirata and Zheng et al. disclose electrical signals therefore, Hirata and Zheng et al. constitute as prior art.
+Hirata discloses a plurality of piezoelectric elements each having a electric signal with changes in the voltage intensity and phase of the voltage input, and Zheng et al. disclose a flyback converter having an controller with a PFM module to control the transfer of an amount of electrical energy based on a switching frequency.
+It would be obvious for a person of ordinary skill in the art before the effective filing date of the claimed invention to have wherein the electrical signal comprises a range of input voltages of Hirata, wherein the at least one converter unit is adapted to selectively control the transfer of an amount of electrical energy based at least in part on a switching frequency between a charge state and a discharge state of the at least one converter unit; and a control unit adapted to calculate the switching frequency of Zheng et al., at least one converter unit adapted to selectively control a transfer of an amount of electrical energy between the at least one first energy storage and the at least one second energy storage of structurally disclosed Torvinen et al. and Zheng et al., and wherein the switching frequency is based at least in part on the range of input voltages of the at least one piezo element of structurally disclosed Hirata and Zheng et al. for the purpose of 1) allowing the system for a shoe sole to accurately capture and process signals of varying amplitudes, 2) improve efficiency by minimizing switching losses in charging and discharging of the first energy storage and second energy storage, and 3) creating multiple output voltages from the first energy storage and the second energy storage.

-Torvinen et al. does not disclose:
+Torvinen et al. and Hirata do not disclose:

-It would be obvious for a person of ordinary skill in the art before the effective filing date of the claimed invention to have wherein the switching frequency is based at least in part on the electrical signal of the at least one piezo element, an overall power used by the system, or both of Torvinen et al. and Finkel et al. for the purpose of controlling the rate at which power is supplied to the first energy storage and the second energy storage.
+It would be obvious for a person of ordinary skill in the art before the effective filing date of the claimed invention to have wherein the switching frequency is based at least in part on an overall power used by the system of Zheng et al. for the purpose of determining factors such as individual component size, cost, efficiency, and performance within the control unit of the system.

-Torvinen et al. does not disclose:
+Torvinen et al. and Hirata do not disclose:

 wherein the at least one converter unit is a flyback converter having a primary transformer side connected with the at least one first energy storage and a secondary transformer side connected with the at least one second energy storage.

-Torvinen et al. does not disclose:
+Torvinen et al. and Hirata do not disclose:

 wherein the electrical energy is transferred from the at least one first energy storage to the at least one converter unit in the charge state and the electrical energy is transferred from the at least one converter unit to the at least one second energy storage in the discharge state.

-It would be obvious for a person of ordinary skill in the art before the effective filing date of the claimed invention to have wherein the electrical energy is transferred from the at least one first energy storage to the at least one converter unit in the charge state and the electrical energy is transferred from the at least one converter unit to the at least one second energy storage in the discharge state of structurally disclosed Torvinen et al. and Finkel et al. for the purpose of utilizing the same electrical energy and minimize electrical losses throughout the system.
+It would be obvious for a person of ordinary skill in the art before the effective filing date of the claimed invention to have wherein the electrical energy is transferred from the at least one first energy storage to the at least one converter unit in the charge state and the electrical energy is transferred from the at least one converter unit to the at least one second energy storage in the discharge state of structurally disclosed Torvinen et al. and Zheng et al. for the purpose of utilizing the same electrical energy and minimize electrical losses throughout the system.

 further comprising a power management unit adapted to generate a control signal to switch the at least one converter unit between the charge state and the discharge state.